 - Trio Foundation: The Trio Foundation funds organizations that serve young children and their families in the San Francisco East Bay Area (Alameda and Contra Costa counties).

-- Blue Shield of California Foundation of California: The Foundation focuses support in two program areas: Health Care and Coverage and Blue Shield Against Violence.
+- Blue Shield of California Foundation: The Foundation mission is to improve the lives of all Californians, particularly the underserved, by making health care accessible, effective, and affordable, and by ending domestic violence.
+The two program areas are Health Care and Coverage and Blue Shield Against Violence.

 - California Wellness Foundation: The mission of the Foundation is to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.